billsix/cprogrammingbook/doc/02-Variables.rst

 on its input text.

-Multibyte Characters
+Multi-byte Characters
 ~~~~~~~~~~~~~~~~~~~~

-Support for multibyte characters is new in the Standard.
+Support for multi-byte characters is new in the Standard.
 Why?

 A very large proportion of day-to-day computing involves data
 that represents text of one form or another.
 Until recently, the